Liel-leman/Geometric-Calibrator/README.md

 -[SignLanguageMNIST](https://www.kaggle.com/datamunge/sign-language-mnist)

 ## Experiment
-Note: in the code we call fast separation as stability we represent dynamic string as {} for examples :
+Note: in the code we call fast separation as stability. \
+We represent dynamic string as {} for examples :
 {DatasetName} could be : "MNIST" or "CIFAR10"

 ### Pre-procesing and configuration: